SpiderLabs/beef_injection_framework/README.txt

 =========

 BeEF Injection Framework
-Created by Ryan Linn and Steve Ocepek
-Copyright (C) 2012 Trustwave Holdings, Inc.
+Created by Ryan Linn, Mike Ryan, and Steve Ocepek Copyright (C) 2012 Trustwave Holdings, Inc.

 This program is free software: you can redistribute it and/or modify